 The annualized fuel utilization efficiency (AFUE) for the central furnace with a nominal heating capacity less than 225,000 Btu/hr.
-If this value is not entered by the user, the rules processor will assign a default value approximately equal to the minimum value allowed by the Standards.
+If this value is not entered by the user, the default is 0.78.
+The value input for C-AFUE will be used by the rules processor to calculate a value for FURNACE-HIR according to requirements of the Title 24 Alternative Calculation Methods Approval Manual.
+User input and standard DOE-2 defaults for FURNACE-HIR will be replaced with values calculated by the rules processor.

-C-THERM-EFF-MAX (none, 0.0 - 1.0, optional)
+C-THERM-EFF-MAX

 The thermal efficiency of the combustion furnace for any furnace not required to have a minimum AFUE.
-If this value is not entered by the user, the rules processor will assign a default value approximately equal to the minimum value allowed by the Standards.
+If this value is not entered by the user, the rules processor will assign a default value of 0.80.
+The rules processor calculates the value for FURNACE-HIR as the inverse of C-THERM-EFF-MAX.
+Any user input or standard DOE-2 default value for FURNACE-HIR will be replaced with this value.

-C-THERM-EFF-MIN (none, 0.0 - 1.0, optional)
+C-THERM-EFF-MIN